speedment/speedment-doc/pages/enterprise_spring.md

 ## About
 Speedment Enterprise offers a Spring Boot plugin that allows generation of Spring configurations, greatly simplifying integration between Speedment and Spring.
-The plugin can also generate complete REST endpints for tables and views.
-These endponds can be queried using filters, sorters and pagers.
+The plugin can also generate complete REST endpoints for tables and views.
+These endpoints can be queried using filters, sorters and/or pagers.

 ### Integration
-To include the Enterprise Spring Boot Plugin in your Speedment project, add the `SpringGeneratorBundle` to the speedment enterprise maven plugin:
+To include the Enterprise Spring Boot Plugin in your Speedment project, add the `SpringGeneratorBundle` to the speedment-enterprise-maven-plugin:
 ```xml
 <plugin>
     <groupId>com.speedment.enterprise</groupId>